 By Olusegun Obasanjo

-Olusegun Obasanjo (GCFR) is a former president of the Federal Republic of Nigeria.
+Chief Olusegun Obasanjo is a former President of Nigeria.